braze-inc/braze-docs/_docs/_api/endpoints/messaging/live_activity/update.md

 /messages/live_activity/update
 {% endapimethod %}

-Use this endpoint to handle updates for Live Activities displayed by your iOS app.
+Use this endpoint to update and end Live Activities displayed by your iOS app.

 Before using this endpoint, you must register an activity with the Braze Swift SDK using the [`launchActivity`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/liveactivities-swift.class/launchactivity(pushtokentag:activity:fileid:line:)) method.
 Required request parameters will be defined during this step.
 See the [Live Activities article]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/live_activities/) for more information on registration.